tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

 The above three functions are used to calculate *content loss* and *style loss* from our images.

-- Content Loss : It is defined as mean square error between two images.
+- Content Loss: It is defined as the mean square error between two images.
 It denotes, how close pixels of two images are?
 You have already seen this loss function in regression.
-If two image are same there mse is zero.
-We are using `mse` because we want to calculate pixel level closeness of images the more they are close in terms of pixels the more the content of images matches, this way we can check, how close the contents of content image and output image are?
+If two images are same there mse is zero.
+We are using `mse` because we want to calculate pixel-level closeness of images the more they are close in terms of pixels the more the content of images matches, this way we can check, how close the contents of the content image and output image are?

 - Style loss uses gram matrix to calculate correlation or similarity between feature maps of two images.
-The dot product tells us by what amount one vector goes in the direction of another, in more intuitive way it tells similarity between two vectors.
-The more similar vectors are the less is angle between them also dot product is greater in this case.
-For calculating style loss we are using gram matrix which is dot product of all style features with one another.
-This helps to capture relationship between feature maps the more the dot product between them the more correlated they are and less the dot product the less correlated they are.
-This relation capture stats of patterns in activations of convnet which represent appereance of texture in high level.
-Using `mse` between gram matrix of two images helps us to find closeness of features (style and texture) between two images, this way we can check, how style of one image is similar to another?
+The dot product tells us by what amount one vector goes in the direction of another, in the more intuitive way it tells similarity between two vectors.
+The more similar vectors are the less is the angle between them also dot product is greater in this case.
+For calculating style loss, we are using the gram matrix which is the dot product of all style features with one another.
+This helps to capture the relationship between feature maps the more the dot product between them the more correlated they are and less the dot product the less correlated they are.
+This relation capture stats of patterns in activations of convnet which represent the appearance of texture at a high level.
+Using `mse` between gram matrix of two images helps us to find the closeness of features (style and texture) between two images, this way we can check, how the style of one image is similar to another?

 {% highlight python linenos %}